wheelerbrazeau/docs.erisindustries.com/explainers/contracts_v_tokens.md

 # The Flexibility of Smart Contracts

 When one deals with a tokenized approach generally one is taking business logic and putting into a set of blockchain clients all connected to the same blockchain network.
-Distributing changed to the business logic required that the entire network accept those changes and update their blockchain clients.
+Distributing changes to the business logic required that the entire network accept those changes and update their blockchain clients.

 In a logic optimized blockchain client and its relevant network one simply needs to deploy smart contracts via one connected blockchain client to update the business logic of the application.